-De-escalation techniques can be used to help prevent further behaviour issues arising, such as the use of pre-arranged scripts, phrases and zones of regulation reminders.
+De-escalation strategies will be used to help prevent further unwanted behaviour arising; such as pre-arranged scripts, phrases or reminders about regulation techniques.

 All pupils will be treated equitably under the policy, with any factors that contributed to the behavioural incident identified and taken into account.